Modularity of generating series of divisors on unitary Shimura varieties: Toroidal compactification

-The group $G$ acts on both $W_0$ and $W$.
-If $J\subset W$ is an isotropic $\kk$-line, its stabilizer $P=\Stab_G ( J )$ is a parabolic subgroup of $G$.
+acts on both $W_0$ and $W$.
+If $J\subset W$ is an isotropic $\kk$-line, its stabilizer $P=\Stab_G ( J )$ in $G$ is a parabolic subgroup.
 This establishes a bijection between isotropic $\kk$-lines in $W$ and proper parabolic subgroups of $G$.
+If $n>2$ then such isotropic $\kk$-lines always exist.

 \begin{definition} A \emph{cusp label representative} for $(G,\mathcal{D})$ is a pair $ \Phi = (P , g) $ in which $g\in G(\A_f)$ and $P\subset G$ is a parabolic subgroup.
 If $P=\Stab_G(J)$ for an isotropic $\kk$-line $J\subset W$, we call $\Phi$ a \emph{proper cusp label representative}.
 If $P=G$ we call $\Phi$ an \emph{improper cusp label representative}. \end{definition}